Peugeot e-2008 interior & comfort

 Every e-2008 gets lane-keeping assistance, traffic-sign recognition and autonomous emergency braking, but only Allure and up get a radar-based system that functions at night and senses cyclists as well as pedestrians.

 Up front, the dashboard is dominated by a big touchscreen (seven inches on lower-spec cars, 10 inches on GT Line and GT) that offers all the functionality you’d expect, including multiple USB points, navigation with charging-point search function, Apple CarPlay, Android Auto, digital radio, Bluetooth and – in GT Line and above – wireless phone charging.

-It’s not the fastest-responding screen, nor does it have the best graphics in the class, and we’d like separate temperature controls, however it's a comprehensively equipped system nonetheless.
+It’s not the fastest-responding screen, nor does it have the best graphics in the class, but it’s a comprehensively equipped system nonetheless.
 The standard seven-inch screen has all the functions you could want, but the graphics (even on the bigger 10-inch screen) are a bit grainy and the menus can be a faff to navigate.

 Simple things like turning the sat-nav voice commands off can be tricky, and ultimately the system lags behind those of many rival brands, including Kia, Hyundai and Volkswagen.
 We’d like separate controls for the temperature and the fan – like those you’ll find in the new Citroen e-C4 – but at least automatic climate control is standard on all electric versions of the e-2008.